chwstnsoriano/finmark-milestone2-python/README.md

 ## **Purpose of the Prototype**

 The purpose of this prototype is to create a minimum functional version of the platform.
-Instead of building the full production system immediately, this version demonstrates how users can register, log in, receive authentication access, and view a protected dashboard.
+This version demonstrates how users can register, log in, receive authentication access, and view a protected dashboard.

-This satisfies the Software Development Track requirement by providing a working login module with both frontend and backend logic.

 ## **Tools and Technologies Used**
 Python